-Stage 2: Reflective Observation (RO): In this stage, learners reflect back on the experiences by observing and examining them from a variety of perspectives and articulating what learning processes they went through, how and what they have learned.
-Reflection represents a vital part of learning, problem solving and creativity that can be included in a teacher education course in the professions (Schon, 1995).
-Through reflection, the learner internally analyses the learning experiences and then encourages his/her own personal meaning and understanding about these experiences (Liddell, Hubbard & Werner, 2000).
+Stage 2: Reflective Observation (RO): In this stage, learners reflect on their experiences by observing and examining them from a variety of perspectives and articulating the learning processes they went through, how they learned, and what they have learned.
+Reflection represents a vital part of learning, problem solving, and creativity that can be included in a teacher education course in the professions (Schon, 1995).
+Through reflection, the learner internally analyzes the learning experiences and then encourages his/her own personal meaning and understanding about these experiences (Liddell, Hubbard & Werner, 2000).

-Stage 3: Abstract Conceptualisation (AC): This stage involves the learner's use of logic and ideas as opposed to feelings to understand the situations and problems (Akella, 2010, p.
+Stage 3: Abstract Conceptualization (AC): This stage involves the learner's use of logic and ideas as opposed to feelings to understand the situations and problems (Akella, 2010, p.
 102).
-The reflective observations to which learners are exposed in the above stage of the ELC engage them in abstract conceptualization, thus, creating generalisations or principles that integrate their observations into theories.
-In other words, the learner uses his/her practice, observations and reflections to create a theory or model in order to conceptualise his/her experience-based learning.
+The reflective observations to which learners are exposed in the above stage of the ELC engage them in abstract conceptualization, thus, creating generalizations or principles that integrate their observations into theories.
+In other words, the learner uses their practice, observations, and reflections to create a theory or model to conceptualize their experience-based learning.

-Stage 4: Active Experimentation (AE): Learners then use these generalisations as guides to engage in further action, called active experimentation, where they test the theory or the model they have developed in other more complex situations and put them into practice and/or plan for a forthcoming experience.
+Stage 4: Active Experimentation (AE): Learners then use these generalizations as guides to engage in further action, called active experimentation, where they test the theory or the model they have developed in other more complex situations and put them into practice and/or plan for a forthcoming experience.
 Testing their learning allows them to "make predictions about reality and then act on them" (Akella, 2010, p.
 102).
-Through the ELC, Kolb theorises that the learning cycle is transformed into a learning spiral of ever-increasing complexity since each learning experience leads to another set of concrete experiences and another round of learning at a more sophisticated and complex level.
+Through the ELC, Kolb theorizes that the learning cycle is transformed into a learning spiral of ever-increasing complexity since each learning experience leads to another set of concrete experiences and another round of learning at a more sophisticated and complex level.
 All this makes learning "a continuous process grounded in experience" (Akella, p.
-41) increasing in complexity throughout the process.
+41), thereby increasing in complexity throughout the process.

-Kolb identifies two dialectically related modes of grasping experience or taking information (Concrete Experience versus Abstract Conceptualisation) and two dialectically related modes of processing that information or transforming experience (Reflective Observation versus Active Experimentation).
+Kolb identifies two dialectically related modes of grasping experience or taking information (Concrete Experience versus Abstract Conceptualization) and two dialectically related modes of processing that information or transforming experience (Reflective Observation versus Active Experimentation).
 Kolb suggests that one's learning style can be identified through a combination of preferred means of grasping and transforming experience information.
 He also believes that learning in this cycle can be entered at any point.
 However, he considers any one learning style to be an incomplete form of processing information.
 For meaningful learning that fully transforms one's understanding to take place, all four stages of the cycle must be negotiated by the learner.
-According to Kolb, an experience that is not reflected upon represents unrealised learning.
+According to Kolb, an experience that is not reflected upon represents unrealized learning.

-In his ELT, Kolb (1984) also developed a Learning Style Inventory to assess the learning styles of the different learners so that the theory created a better fit for each student.
-Each of the four learning styles (i.e. (a) Conceiving - Abstract Conceptualisation and Active Experimentation (b) Diverging - Concrete Experience and Reflective Observation (c) Assimilating - Abstract Conceptualisation and Reflective Observation (d) Accommodating - Concrete Experience and Active Experimentation) match the different stages of the ELT as learners learn better if the content presented to them meets their preferred learning style.
+In his ELT, Kolb (1984) also developed a Learning Style Inventory to assess the learning styles of the different learners so that the theory can create a better fit for each student.
+Each of the four learning styles (i.e., (a) Conceiving - Abstract Conceptualization and Active Experimentation, (b) Diverging - Concrete Experience and Reflective Observation, (c) Assimilating - Abstract Conceptualization and Reflective Observation, (d) Accommodating - Concrete Experience and Active Experimentation) match the different stages of the ELT as learners learn better if the content presented to them meets their preferred learning style.

-However, Kolb's Learning Styles and how they relate to ELT is not part of this paper.
-Rather the present paper examines how Kolb's four stages of his Experiential Learning Cycle (ELC) has been used to respond to the challenges of pre-service teachers entering their teacher education programs with little confidence and competence in English language teaching; yet needing to be prepared to teach once they are in the real classroom context.
+Kolb's Learning Styles and how they relate to ELT is not part of this paper.
+However, this paper examines how Kolb's four stages of his Experiential Learning Cycle (ELC) has been used to respond to the challenges of pre-service teachers entering their teacher education programs with little confidence and competence in English language teaching.
+Yet, there is the need to be prepared to teach once they are in the real classroom context.

-Teacher education in the CRMEF: Background to context
+Teacher Education in the CRMEF: Background to Context